Swedish Partnership Programme

 Change begins with people.
 People who raise their voices, who work together and who organize to demand democracy, equality, accountability and human rights for all.
 That is why ForumCiv for over two decades have supported civil society organizations who mobilise people and popular movements in over 70 countries.

 Swedish organizations can, together with one or multiple local partner organizations, apply for grants from the Swedish Partnership Programme to strengthen partnerships and together implement effective and equitable development work.
 Partnerships financed by the Swedish Partnership Programme should always be based in a rights-based approach and be relevant for the Swedish Partnership Programme's theory of change.
-The civil society support provided by ForumCiv shall contribute to the Swedish government’s Civil Society Organization strategy and is expected to contribute to strengthening the capacity of civil society actors, and the civic space.
+The civil society support provided by ForumCiv shall contribute to the Swedish government's civil society organization strategy (available in Swedish) and is expected to contribute to strengthening the capacity of civil society actors, and the civic space.

 Is your organization interested in applying for funds from the Swedish Partnership Programme?